nashvan/nashvan/README.md

 ### Who I am

-An engineer passionate about cloud infrastructure, serverless technologies, and helping folks create secure, scalable infrastructure
+An passionate platform engineer working on cloud infrastructure, serverless technologies, and helping organisations create secure and scalable infrastructure.

 ### What I do